Abraham Silver - Rabbi of the Temple-Tifereth

-Rabbi Silver was even considered as a potential candidate as the first president of Israel but he chose not to give up his rabbinical work.
+Rabbi Silver was considered as a potential candidate as the first president of Israel, but he chose not to give up his rabbinical work.
 Instead, his friend David Ben-Gurion became president.

 Locally, Silver was the first president of the Bureau of Jewish Education, and in 1933 helped create the League for Human Rights, as well as the non-sectarian Anti-Nazi League to Champion Human Rights in 1938.
 Silver also supported trade unionism and worked for the Ohio Commission on Unemployment Insurance that helped to pass the state’s unemployment insurance law in 1936.

-Silver was a prolific rabbinic scholar, publishing seven major works, including The Democratic Impulse in Jewish History (1928), The World Crisis and Jewish Survival (1941), Where Judaism Differed (1956) and Moses and the Original Torah (1961).
+Silver was a prolific rabbinic scholar, publishing seven significant works, including The Democratic Impulse in Jewish History (1928), The World Crisis, and Jewish Survival (1941), Where Judaism Differed (1956) and Moses and the Original Torah (1961).
 In the early 1960s, Life magazine called Rabbi Silver one of America’s 12 most influential leaders.

 Silver attended Hebrew Union College and the University of Cincinnati, during which time he changed his name to Abba Hillel.
-He graduated from both institutions in 1915 and was ordained as a reform rabbi.
-Silver was awarded a Doctor of Divinity degree from Hebrew Union College in 1927.
+He graduated from both institutions in 1915 and ordained as a reform rabbi.
+Silver received a Doctor of Divinity degree from Hebrew Union College in 1927.

 The Silvers moved to 246 Bratenahl Road in 1939.
 When Silver died on November 28, 1963, his son Daniel succeeded him as Rabbi at the Temple.
-Virginia died on March 24, 1984.
-Both are buried in Mayfield Cemetery.
+Virginia died on March 24, 1984, and buried in Mayfield Cemetery.